Tragedy of shopaholic who jumped to his death

 A shopaholic who fell to his death from the top of the multi-storey car park above Huddersfield bus station had returned to the same spot of a failed suicide bid more than 18 years earlier.

-Paul Crossland, 54, of Headlands Road, Liversedge, was a voluntary in-patient at Calderdale Royal Hospital’s mental health unit, Ashdale Ward, when the tragedy happened - and it emerged during the hearing that both his father and brother had also killed themselves.
+Paul Crossland, 54, of Headlands Road, Liversedge, was a voluntary in-patient at Calderdale Royal Hospital’s mental health unit, Ashdale Ward, when the tragedy happened - and it emerged during the hearing that his brother had also killed himself.

 On the morning of his death - Saturday, February 18 - he told staff he was popping out to buy a newspaper.